rosettatype/eczar/README.md

 So far our retail library supports pan-European Latin, Arabic, Armenian, Greek, Cyrillic (besides Slavic languages we also support many Asian languages), Inuktitut, and Indic scripts like Gujarati and Devanagari.
 In total, the library covers more than 200 languages.

-For more information see the website at http://rosettatype.com.
+For more information see the website at [rosettatype.com](http://rosettatype.com).

 You can contact us at <ask@rosettatype.com>.

 ## License

+The fonts and related code are licensed under [Open Font License](https://github.com/rosettatype/eczar/LICENSE.txt).
 See `LICENSE.txt` for licensing information.
-Essentially, the fonts and related code are licensed under [Open Font License](LICENSE.txt).

 ## Feedback & progress